jwzhanggy/tinyBIG/docs/guides/installation.md

 ## Dependency

-The tinybig toolkit is developed based on several prior packages.
+The `tinybig` library is developed based on several dependency packages.
-The updated dependency [requirement.txt](https://github.com/jwzhanggy/tinyBIG/blob/main/requirements.txt) of tinybig can be downloaded from the [project github repository](https://github.com/jwzhanggy/tinyBIG).
+The updated dependency [requirement.txt](https://github.com/jwzhanggy/tinyBIG/blob/main/requirements.txt) of `tinybig` can be downloaded from the [project github repository](https://github.com/jwzhanggy/tinyBIG).

-After downloading the requirement.txt, you can install all the dependencies via pip with the following command:
+After downloading the requirement.txt, you can install all these dependencies with the pip command:

 === "install command"
     ```shell